singnet/image-retrieval-service/README.md

     ./deploy_service.sh

- Note the above script resolves to build
+ Note the above script resolves to build the docker container depending on the availability of nvidia-docker.
+Also without GPU the cosine similarity and euclidean similarity measure computation takes 6+ hours.
+It's best suited to have a GPU.

  ## How to Use the docker image